 Various federal and state laws have been enacted, severely limiting the amount the District will receive for patient care.
 Revenues for acute-care hospital services rendered to Medicare patients are established under the federal government's prospective payment system.
 Medicare periodically updates hospital rates based upon specific cost report years.
 The last update for the Hospital was in 2006.
 At the state level, revenues for outpatient services rendered to Medicaid patients are now based on a statewide cost-based reimbursement program set by the state and can be modified based on the state's current budgetary conditions.
 Florida legislative action in 2017 moved Medicaid cost-based outpatient reimbursement to an average payment method.
-In 2018, Medicaid inpatient reimbursement was reduced by about 20%.
-These both have had a significant adverse impact on district reimbursement.
+In 2018, Medicaid inpatient reimbursement.
 Patients covered by government plans constitute approximately 66% of the District's services provided to the community.
 Commercial Health Plans continue to either deny or place heavy financial out-of-pocket burdens on plan members for services performed in a hospital setting.